daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 ```

 BUSCO completeness looks great.
 Completeness looks for the presence or absence of highly conserved genes in an assembly.
-The aim is to have the highest percentage of genes identified in your assembly, with a BUSCO complete score above 95% considered good.
+The aim is to have the highest percentage of genes identified in your assembly, with a BUSCO complete score above 95% considered good (we have 99.9% so yay!).

-However, the complete and duplicated BUSCOs are higher than expected.
-A high level of duplication may be explained by a recent whole duplication event (biological) or a chimeric assembly of haplotypes (technical).
+However, the complete and duplicated BUSCOs are high.
 Transcriptomes and protein sets that are not filtered for isoforms will lead to a high proportion of duplicates.
-Therefore you should filter them before a BUSCO analysis.
+So, this is not unusual and we don't need to worry about it.

 Next steps may be to filer for isoforms?